TimA314/JiYou/README.md

 # Jiyou
-### JiYou is a Nostr Client built using typescript, react, MaterialUI and Nostr Tools https://github.com/nbd-wtf/nostr-tools

----

-Nostr is a simple, open protocol that enables global, decentralized, and censorship-resistant social media.
+JiYou is a Nostr Client built using typescript, react, MaterialUI, and Nostr Tools.
+It serves as a portal to a simple, open protocol that enables global, decentralized, and censorship-resistant social media.

+With JiYou, you have the power of discovery in your hands.
+JiYou's search functionality is designed to empower users to find topics they're interested in without any algorithmic interference.
+The search results you get are purely based on your query and tags contained in notes, ensuring an unbiased, direct, and effective search experience.

 Learn more about Nostr here https://nostr.how/